-How To Measure Employees Engagement?
+How To Measure Employee Engagement?

 Short Suggestions and Surveys:

 Nowadays, some companies even conduct frequent surveys to check the pulse of the vibes in their office.
 In such surveys, employers ask a few questions to their employees.
 It helps them to learn – how their employees are feeling with their work environment?
-While they can also ask for suggestions if employees are not satisfied.
+They can also ask for suggestions if employees are not satisfied.

 Employee Net Promoter Score (NPS):

 NPS was originally introduced to learn about the satisfaction of customers.
 However, later on, employers also adopted this process to learn about the internal satisfaction of employee engagement.
 By asking questions like – Do you want to recommend others to work in this company?